outde-xyz/website/content/Discussions/2019-12-31-Rawski_Marr.md

 How relevant a stimulus is instead depends on changing internal states coupled with experience.
 Taking a view of brain function as "Information processing" is irreconcilable with an internalist perspective.
 It confuses what you're trying to explain with what you're using to explain it.
-This is an underappreciated point noted also by early phonetics work [@hammarberg1976; @hammarberg1981].
+This is an underappreciated point noted also by some phoneticians [@hammarberg1976; @hammarberg1981].
-Information is not inherent in computation but becomes such when interpreted by an observer that recognizes its meaning and significance.
+Information is not inherent in computation but becomes such when interpreted by an observer recognizing its significance.
 This means that a framework designed to understand 'information processing' misses the mark in terms of explanatory power either for language or brains.
 So when linguists say they work at a computational level defined in terms of information processing, they're actually doing the opposite of what they'd like.

 While I'm here, let me say something about representation.
-“Processing” has this annoying connotation of a procedure that takes something and turns it into something else, or format transformation.
+“Processing” has this annoying connotation of a procedure that takes a thing and turns it into another thing, or format transformation.
-“Information processing” relies on this, tacitly implying representation is the end product.
+“Information processing” relies on this connotation, tacitly implying representation is the end product.
 Linguists also accept this use when they talk about 'representations'.
 But representation is not a thing!
 It is a process!
 Romain Brette gives very clear evidence of this, for brains and more generally.